The Order of Adam

 The Ancient Way

 The Genesis account describes Adam's unique position.
-God gave him dominion over all the earth— not merely agricultural stewardship, but a royal investiture.
-Adam was made king over the earth, given authority to name all creatures, a divine right exercised by rulers throughout ancient Near Eastern cultures.
+God gave him dominion over all the earth—not merely agricultural stewardship, but a royal investiture.
+Adam was made king over the earth, given authority to name all creatures.

 But Adam was more than a king.
 He was also a priest.
 After the Fall, God clothed Adam and Eve in coats of skins—the skins of sacrificed animals—the first atonement offering.
 From this sacred beginning was established the pattern of covenant and sacrifice.

-Adam was thus both king and priest—the original Melchizedek figure, combining royal and priestly authority in one person.
+Adam was thus both king and priest—combining royal and priestly authority in one person.
 This wasn't a later development; it was the original order established in Eden.

 Adam, the first patriarch